This issue means that the running container is unable to connect to the DSS backend. Some possible reasons for this error include:

 - The network is not routing traffic out of the cluster towards the machine hosting DSS.

 - A firewall is blocking access to the machine hosting DSS.
-It can be cloud network rules as well as a local firewall.
+This could be a result of cloud network rules as well as a local firewall.

 export DKU_BACKEND_EXT_HOST="xxx.xxx.xxx.xxx" # DNS name or IP address of DSS backend, reachable from the containers

 This message means that the process inside the container exited with an error return code.
 You will likely find in previous log lines a Python stack trace giving more information about what happened.
-The most common issue is the
+The most common issue that causes this failure is the